polyadic/funcky-lexer/README.md

 **Scenario**: you want to manipulate the input before it is used by the logic.

-`ILexerReader` has two methods and a property you need to implemlent.
+`ILexerReader` has two methods and a property you need to implement.

 ```cs
 int Position { get; }